mmz33/N-Gram-Language-Model/README.md

 ## Results

-Model was tested on europarl dataset (dir `data`) and we got test PP approximatly 130.
+Model was tested on europarl dataset (dir `data`):

+Test PP with bigrams = 130.09

+Test PP with trigrams = 94.82